Paying Advisers: Considerations Surrounding Cash Compensation

 How The SEC is Actually Enforcing The Marketing Rule: A Checklist To Ensure Compliance Policies Meet The Mark

 This article was written for and originally appeared on the Kitces Nerd's Eye View blog.
-The link to the full article follows the Kitces executive summary.
-Kitces Executive Summary As financial advisers strive to communicate value and differentiate themselves in a competitive landscape, the SEC's new Marketing Rule has significantly reshaped the compliance obligations tied to how firms advertise and promote their services.
-Now, three years into its implementation, the rule ha
+It's always a pleasure to work with the Kitces team and I'm grateful for their excellent suggestions, editing, and collaboration.
+To see the article on Kitces, please use this link .
+Executive Summary (Written by Kitces Editorial Team) As financial advisers strive to communicate value and differentiate themselves in a competitive landscape, the SEC's new Marketing Rule has significantly r

 Isaac Mamaysky